Lt. Gen. Bassett takes charge of DCMA

 |0

 This work, Lt.
-Gen. Bassett takes charge of DCMA, by Patrick Tremblay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Bassett takes charge of DCMA, by Thomas Perry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT